4-5 years

 When we speak, we release air through the mouth, and depending on the position of the tongue, lips and teeth, letters and words are formed.

-When there is a defect in the pharynx or palate muscles, part of the air leaks into the nose, and the person may suffer from a nasal voice.
+When there is a defect in the throat (pharynx) or palate muscles, part of the air leaks into the nose, and the person may suffer from a nasal voice.

 The causes include the following: